-Gerbera daisies are a hugely popular gifting flower and readily available year-round from numerous flower delivery services.
-Whether for a centerpiece, floral arrangement, bouquet, or home décor, gerbera flowers are always amongst the best ornamentals out there.
-Known for their alluring and colorful daisy-like flowers, gerberas, or otherwise called gerbera daisies, have long been a favorite of many flower enthusiasts around the globe not just for their appeal but also for their long vase life and fragrance.
-What makes these cheerful flowers even more special is their suitability for an array of occasions – Birthdays, Thank-Yous, Celebrations and much more.
-Gerbera daisies are also hugely versatile when crafting bouquets and assorted floral arrangements as they are available in various sizes and a plethora of colors.
+Gerbera daisies are a hugely popular gifting flower, readily available year-round from numerous flower delivery services.
+Known for their alluring and colorful daisy-like flowers, gerbera daisies have long been a favorite of many flower enthusiasts around the globe not just for their visual appeal but also for their long vase life and fragrance.
+What makes these cheerful flowers even more special is their suitability for an array of occasions – Birthdays, Thank-Yous, Celebrations, and much more.
+Here we’ll take you through everything you need to know about Gerbera Daisies Meaning, Symbolism, History, Origins, Colors, and How to Care for Gerbera Daisies at home.

 History and Origins of Gerbera Daisies

-Gerberas or gerbera daisies are perennial flowering plants native to South Africa, America, and Asia.
+Gerberas or gerbera daisies are perennial flowering plants native to South Africa, now found in North America, South America, and Asia.
 Other common names of these plants include Transvaal daisy, Barberton daisy, and African daisy.

 These plants are classified under the botanical family Asteraceae – the same family in which sunflowers, asters, and daisies belong.
 The name gerbera refers to the entire Gerbera genus.
 It was named after renowned German botanist Traugott Gerber by Jan Frederik Gronovius.
 Gronovius is a Dutch botanist who discovered the flower in South Africa in 1737.
 To this day, it was unclear why he named the flower after Gerber.

-One of the earliest and most common gerbera species is the Gerbera jamesonii.
-It was discovered in 1889 in Transvaal, South Africa, by Scotsman Robert Jameson.
+One of the earliest and most common gerbera species is Gerbera jamesonii.
+This gerbera variety was discovered in 1889 in Transvaal, South Africa, by Scotsman Robert Jameson.

-Dubbed as the fifth of the most popular flower worldwide, gerbera has prominent flowering heads called disks that are comparable to that of sunflowers.
-These disks are surrounded by satin-like petals or rays, which come in lively and charming colors, such as pink, white, yellow, orange, and red.
+Dubbed the fifth most popular flower worldwide, gerbera has a prominent flower head called a disk that is comparable to sunflowers.
+These disks are surrounded by satin-like petals or rays which come in lively and charming colors, such as pink, white, yellow, orange, and red.
 Although there are miniature varieties, most gerbera daisy flowers are large and grow up to 8 inches in diameter.

-Most gerbera flowers bloom in spring and summer though gerbera daisies flower delivery is typically available year-round from a range of floral design studios souring from specialist growers.
+Most gerbera flowers bloom in spring and summer though gerbera daisy flower delivery is typically available year-round from a range of floral design studios souring from specialist growers.